Mattianna/mattianna.github.io/_ceramics/Cracked_Cloud_Planter.md

 {% include gallery %}

-This small planter is made of high fire porcelain and black slip mixed with sodium silicate was painted on a faceted pot during the throwing process to created a characteristic crackle.
-With this distinctive and yet simple palate, the planter compliments rather than competes with any house plant.
+This small planter is made of high fire porcelain and black slip mixed with sodium silicate painted on a faceted pot during the throwing process to create a characteristic crackle.
+With this distinctive and yet simple palette, the planter compliments rather than competes with any house plant.